 Words are tools.
 We use them to express ourselves, to communicate, and to connect with others.
 We use them to vent frustrations and to express joy.
 We use them to bless and to curse.
 We use words to manipulate and control and to help and encourage.
 We use words in ways that tear others down, and we use them in ways that build others up.
 Proverbs 18:21 says, “Words kill, words give life; they’re either poison or fruit – you choose” (MSG).
 Words aren’t neutral.
 They are productive.
 There is no avoiding this truth – our words will either have positive or negative ramifications.
 We all know the power of our words, so why do we still struggle to use them in ways that bring life rather than death?

-Join us for this new 7-week Ezer study, A Woman’s Words: Getting to the Heart of our Speech.
-We will explore what the Scripture has to say about our words and how the gospel has the power and hope we need to transform our them.
+Join us for this new nine-week Ezer study, A Woman’s Words: Getting to the Heart of our Speech.
+We will explore what the Scripture has to say about our words and how the gospel has the power and hope we need to transform them.

 SHAME: FINDING FREEDOM

 Shame is a universal issue; we all experience it, it’s just not something we talk about.
 It is often confused with perfectionism, people-pleasing, fear of man, or guilt.
 Shame is the powerful undercurrent that lurks undetected in the dark corners of our lives and shapes our day-to-day choices, actions, and relationships.
 Though the circumstances and experiences of shame are different for every woman, the core is the same for all: shame is an identity issue.